All Episodes

 All right, Jim, thanks for the call.

-Here's uh here's here's the deal, though.
+Here's the deal, though.

 He has succeeded at what he set out to do, because you were right the first time.

-He set out to destroy this country with an immigration policy that turns away people who are qualified to come here and be productive citizens, that welcomes people with the uh with the least amount of education, the least amount of incentive to become Americans, the least amount of what we used to think of as the strengths.
+He set out to destroy this country with an immigration policy that turns away people who are qualified to come here and be productive citizens, that welcomes people with the least amount of education, the least amount of incentive to become Americans, the least amount of what we used to think of as the strengths.

-Uh these things we have forgotten we've lost, and to our detriment.
+These things we have forgotten we've lost, and to our detriment.

 Let's go to Ted Kennedy's words in 1965.

-He was the floor manager of the 1965 immigration act, which turned this whole immigration thing upside down.
+He was the floor manager of the 1965 Immigration Act, which turned this whole immigration thing upside down.

 1965.